 Is Dog Genetic Testing a Thing?

 Definitely.
-Genetic testing.We’ve all heard of it at some point or another.
+Genetic testing, like CBD for Dogs is a rising trend we’ve all heard of it at some point or another.
 We probably all know a person or two who has had it done.
 (23andMe was the first company to offer DNA testing directly to consumers that look for ancestry information.
 Now it has expanded to diseases, as well.)
 Perhaps you have done it yourself and now a thing or two more about your genetic blueprint.
 Maybe you now know your exact ancestry makeup or even what type of diseases you are at risk for?

 So, people have been doing it, at least since 2007 when 23andMe became widely available.
 But what about dogs?
 What about our furry canines?Are they purebred dogs or mixed-breed dogs?
 Can we check for genetic diseases through a DNA test?
 If we love them as we love ourselves, wouldn’t we want the same for them as for ourselves, too?
 So, if we are curious about our genetic blueprint, why wouldn’t we feel the same about theirs?